nordic-rse/nordic-rse.github.io/content/about/code-of-conduct.md

 warning the offender or may revoking their membership without refund of the membership fee.

+If the offender is a member of the board, they will be excluded from any board meetings discussing their conduct.
+In addition to the above, the offender may be removed from the board.

 If a participant at a Nordic-RSE event violates this code of conduct, organisers may take any action they deem appropriate, including warning the offender or expulsion from the workshop with no refund.